Legacy Wealth Holdings (LWH) needed to reduce economic vacancy and fill units to increase property values, so they turned to Stake.

 “We were offering an incentive of the 12th month free, which comes out to about 8% of the resident's total rent.
 With Stake, we're offering a 4% Cash Back reward,” Zietlow said.
 “What's really cool is the residents are very excited about receiving 4% Cash Back every month.”

 Stake also helps LWH improve occupancy at its buildings.
-For the 20-unit residential property in Canton, Ohio, LWH used Stake and achieved a 15% boost in renewal rate already, with more units up for renewal later this year.
+For the 20-unit residential property in Canton, Ohio, LWH used Stake and has achieved a 15% boost in renewal rates already, with more units up for renewal later this year.